rbiodies/so_long/README.md

 # So_long
 ### The aim of the mandatory part:
 To create a 2D game where any hero collects any valuables before leaving the place.
-It is built to make our work with textures, sprites.
-And some gameplay elements.
+It is built to make our work with textures, sprites and some gameplay elements.
 ### Bonus list:

-• enemy patrols that cause the player to lose in case of contact.
+• Enemy patrols that cause the player to lose in case of contact.

 • There’s some sprite animation.